On the development and analysis of coupled surface-subsurface models of catchments. Part 2. A three-dimensional benchmark model and its properties: Formulation of a simplified three-dimensional catchment model

 In this section, we formulate a simplified catchment model, inspired by the infiltration-excess, saturation-excess, and tilted V-shaped catchment scenarios from the benchmark study by \cite{maxwell2014surface}.

-\edit{We introduce the following three scenarios, as depicted in \cref{fig:simplified_catchment}. \begin{enumerate}[label={(\roman*)},leftmargin=*, align = left, labelsep=\parindent, topsep=3pt, itemsep=2pt,itemindent=0pt ] \item[(i) \emph{The V-shaped catchment.}] This scenario, shown in \cref{fig:simplified_catchment}(a), represents a V-shaped catchment with a thick aquifer, where subsurface water is transferred both through the soil and through the underlying bedrock. \edit{Similar to the V-shaped scenario studied by \cite{maxwell2014surface}, we shall assume that the channel has a constant width, $w$, and zero depth, $d=0$.} Later in \cref{sec:reduced_models}, we demonstrate that under certain conditions, the scenario reduces to largely two-dimensional dynamics along the hillslope. \item[(ii) \emph{The deep aquifer.}] This scenario, shown in \cref{fig:simplified_catchment}(b), represents a two-dimensional hillslope with a thick aquifer, where the subsurface water is transferred through both the soil and the underlying bedrock.
-Following the infiltration- and saturation-excess scenarios discussed in \cite{maxwell2014surface}, the channel is assumed to have a rectangular $xz$ cross-section with width, $w$, and depth, $d$. \item[(iii) \emph{The shallow aquifer.}] This scenario, shown in \cref{fig:simplified_catchment}(c), represents a catchment with a low-productive aquifer, in which the subsurface water is transferred only through a thin soil layer.
-Mathematically, the geometry of the problem is equivalent to scenario A with $L_z\ll L_x$.
+\edit{We introduce the following three scenarios, as depicted in \cref{fig:simplified_catchment}. \begin{enumerate}[label={(\roman*)},leftmargin=*, align = left, labelsep=\parindent, topsep=3pt, itemsep=2pt,itemindent=0pt ] \item[(a) \emph{The V-shaped catchment.}] This scenario, shown in \cref{fig:simplified_catchment}(a), represents a V-shaped catchment with a thick aquifer, where subsurface water is transferred both through the soil and through the underlying bedrock. \editt{The aquifer dimensions are $L_x\times L_y\times L_z$, where $L_z$ is the thickness of the permeable layer of the aquifer.
+The elevation gradient along the hillslope is denoted as $S_x$, and along the direction of the river as $S_y$.} \edit{Similar to the V-shaped scenario studied by \cite{maxwell2014surface}, we shall assume that the channel has a constant width, $w$, and zero depth, $d=0$.} Later in \cref{sec:reduced_models}, we demonstrate that under certain conditions, the scenario reduces to largely two-dimensional dynamics along the hillslope. \item[(b) \emph{The deep aquifer.}] This scenario, shown in \cref{fig:simplified_catchment}(b), represents a two-dimensional hillslope with a thick aquifer, where the subsurface water is transferred through both the soil and the underlying bedrock.
+Following the infiltration- and saturation-excess scenarios discussed in \cite{maxwell2014surface}, the channel is assumed to have a rectangular $xz$ cross-section with width, $w$, and depth, $d$. \item[(c) \emph{The shallow aquifer.}] This scenario, shown in \cref{fig:simplified_catchment}(c), represents a catchment with a low-productive aquifer, in which the subsurface water is transferred only through a thin soil layer.
+Mathematically, the geometry of the problem is equivalent to the \textit{deep aquifer} scenario with $L_z\ll L_x$.
 We analyse this scenario in Part 3. \end{enumerate}}